meteor/proposal-referential-destructuring/README.md

 console.log(obj.x); // 2345
 ```

-If this behavior is undesirable, simply use a `const` destructuring declaration instead:
+If this mutability is undesirable, simply use a `const` destructuring declaration instead:

 ```js
 const obj = { x: 1234 };